sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

   wildcardPolicy: None
 ```

-At the bottom of the page, commit the change, after entering "Port now 8888!" into the `Subject` line of the commit (this message will later show up in ArgoCD).
+At the bottom of the page enter "Port now 8888!" into the `Subject` line of the commit and commit the change.

 Ensure the Application is automatically resynchronized via the UI.
 Click on Refresh.
+(Note that your commit message now shows up in ArgoCD.
+If not, refresh the browser tab!).

 > **Note**: If Auto-Sync is not set, you may need to click on the `Sync` button.